 Statistical Analysis

+Descriptive statistics are used to characterise the study population.
+Survey weights were used for these to give results representative of the general national populations from which the study populations were drawn.

 To examine the association between our variables of interest and use of TM we did univariate and multivariate analyses.
 Univariate analyses were carried out using the Pearson correlation co-efficient if the independent variable was ordinal categorical; Fisher’s exact test if the independent variable was binary; and Pearson’s Chi-square test alongside Pearson’s correlation co-efficient for age-group to address whether age was associated with use of TM in a non-linear fashion.

 Multivariate logistic regression was used to examine the independent association of the variables of interest with use of TM.
 All those variables that were significantly associated with TM use in univariate analyses were included in the models.
 Due to significant correlation between education, income quintile and geography, education was dropped from the model to reduce collinearity.
-Survey weights were not used.
+Survey weights were not used in these analyses.
 Data were analysed in STATA/SE version 13.

 Results